chauff/cse1500-web-transcripts/Lecture-1.md

 In the wild, i.e. the general Web, basic authentication should only be used in combination with secure HTTP (most popular variant being https with URL scheme `https`) to avoid sending the username/password combination in the clear across the network.
 Here, request and response data are encrypted before being sent across the network.

+## Self-check

+Here are a few questions you should be able to answer after having followed the lecture:

+1. What are the main advantage and disadvantage of using compression?
+2. What is the main problem of HTTP’s plain text format compared to a  binary format?
+3. What is commonly compressed: HTTP headers and/or HTTP responses?
+4. In what circumstance might `HEAD` be useful?
+5. In what order do the following operations occur when you enter  http://www.microsoft.com in the browser's address bar?
+    - Convert domain to IP address
+    - Send HTTP request
+    - Receive HTTP response
+    - Establish a TCP connection
+6. What is the main advantage of relative URLs over absolute URLs?
+7. What is the main weakness of URLs as they are in use today?
+    - URLs are unnecessarily long.
+    - We are running out of URL space for ASCII-based URLs.
+    - URLs point to a location instead of a Web resource.
+    - URLs point to a Web resource instead of a location.
+8. Which of the following statements about the hypertext transfer protocol are TRUE?
+    - `HEAD` can be used to determine whether a given URL refers to an existing Web resource.
+    - The HTTP header field `Last-Modified` is used in an HTTP request that informs the server of the client's latest version of a given Web resource.
+    - The information retrieved via `HEAD` can also be retrieved via `GET`.
+    - The `Content-Length` header is used in an HTTP request to inform the server which parts of a Web resource a client wants to receive.
+9. Which of the following statements about Web caches are TRUE?
+    - Web caches increase the processing power of origin servers.
+    - Web caches are the Web's backup: they keep a copy of every resource on the Web.
+    - Web caches rely on the `Content-Range` header field to determine when a copy becomes invalid.
+    - Web caches lead to reduced distance delay.
+10. Which of the following statements about IPv6 are FALSE?
+    - IPv6 has approximately ten times as much address space available as IPv4.
+    - Most Internet traffic today makes use of IPv6 (instead of IPv4).
+    - IPv6 addresses do not have an associated domain name in the Domain Name System registry.
+    - IPv6 addresses are 128 bit long.